application process, cost and stipends

 To apply, send the first 5000 words of a prose manuscript or the first 15 poems of a poetry manuscript.
 We work with writers of fiction, poetry and nonfiction.
 We do not work on scripts.
-The writing sample must not exceed 20 pages.
 Writers may apply below via the Submittable submission button.
 International applications are welcome.
 It is $30 to apply.

 The application writing sample must be the first pages of a current target manuscript.
 A target manuscript is a writer's present writing project--the manuscript that the writer will bring to NYC and present to agents or editors.
-In the application process, we carefully review the first 5000 words (prose) or the first 15 poems of this target manuscript (up to 15 poems, 15 pages max).
+In the application process, we carefully review the first 5000 words (prose) or the first 15 poems of this target manuscript (up to 15 poems, 15 pages maximum).
+Please note that we do not work on full-length manuscripts that are over 100K words.
 If we move forward with an application, the writer will be contacted for a brief phone interview.
-During the interview, the writer will have the chance to discuss their writing and writing goals, and we will offer feedback on those first pages.
-We notify about acceptance following the interview.
+During the interview, the writer will have the opportunity to discuss their writing and writing goals.
+We are prompt to notify about acceptance status.

 In order to be eligible for TWH 2018, writers should be working on an unpublished target manuscript.
 This manuscript can be a work-in-progress or it can be full-length draft.
 Writers should have at least 30-50 finished, polished pages by June, 2018, so that prose writers may pitch the manuscript to agents and poets can discuss their project with an editor.